Growing up

 About us

-Action Innocence is a private foundation, recognised by an Order of the Council of State of Geneva as being in the public interest.
+Action Innocence is a private Foundation, recognised by decree of the Geneva State Council to be of public interest.

-It was founded in Geneva in 1999 by Valérie Wertheimer following a trip to Thailand in 1997, when she came face to face with a burgeoning new business facilitated by the birth of the Internet : tourists booking holidays online in order to feed their perversions by performing sex acts on children.
+It was founded in Geneva in 1999 by Valérie Wertheimer following a trip to Thailand in 1997, during which she was confronted with a burgeoning new business facilitated by the birth of the Internet: tourists booking holidays online to feed their perversions by performing sexual acts on children.

-In its early days, Action Innocence sought to draw attention to the emerging adverse effects of the Internet and speak out against this new trend in paedophile crime.
-Up until 2018, the Association ran a programme known as AntiPedoFiles, developing tracking software and making it available free of charge to police forces, thus contributing to the arrest of thousands of users of child pornography.
+In its early days, Action Innocence sought to draw attention to the emerging harmful effects of the Internet and speak out against this new trend in paedophile crime.
+Up until 2018, the Foundation ran a programme known as AntiPedoFiles, developing tracking software and making it freely available to police forces, leading to the arrest of thousands of users of child pornography.

-Another of the Foundation’s earliest initiatives was to develop a prevention programme targeting children, informing them of various risks surrounding the Internet : coming across disturbing and/or illegal images ; the disclosure of personal data ; meeting the wrong kind of people ; sexting ; cyber-bullying, Internet addiction, and so on.
+Another of the Foundation’s earliest initiatives was to develop a prevention programme aimed at children, informing them of various risks associated with the Internet: the exposure to disturbing and/or illegal images, the disclosure of personal data, dangerous encounters, sexting, cyber-bullying, Internet addiction and so on.

 The programme has gradually expanded.
-In addition to children, it now addresses teenagers, special needs groups, parents, and professionals from the fields of education, health care, and social services.
+In addition to children, it is now aimed at teenagers, special-needs groups, parents, and professionals in education, health and social services.

 Alongside this grassroots work, Action Innocence runs extensive prevention campaigns in the media to raise public awareness.